UMAprotocol/UMIPs/UMIPs/umip-181.md

 - The description is unintelligable or nonsensical.
 - The proposed options are unintelligable or cannot possibly answer the question.

-Answer is too early - This is a possible response if an answer was optimistically proposed before the game ended, the proposer could not have known the answer, but the question is valid.
+Answer is too early - When a request has event based expiry, this is a possible response if an answer was optimistically proposed before the game ended, the proposer could not have known the answer, but the question is valid.

 # Rationale
 This specification is not as compact as YES_OR_NO in terms of bytes used, but allows a more expressive format for proposers and improved user experience when interacting with the Oracle UI.